ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 The `query` object specifies the query the client is asking, and is required in the `search` request.

 It contains a `components` object, where the keys are the component name, and the values are an array of objects which represent that component type.
-The component versions are defined in the `meta` object.

 In the basic example, the `gene` component has one object, which represents BRCA2 in the form of an Ensembl Gene ID.